-A device is a data stream which generates measurement data on a location.
+A device in general is defined as a data stream which generates measurement data on a location.
 It can be an IoT device or a webhook from a gateway or a connection to an existing database.

-In case the measurement data comes from another data source though for example a webhook, then the connection process is carried out in the same way.
-To see how to generate hashIDs or how to set up such links see the connectivity environmentsection.
+In case the measurement data comes from another data source through for example a webhook, then the connection process is carried out in the same way.
+To see how to generate hashIDs or how to set up such links see the connectivity environment section.